310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Shinobu %}
 Ooh… Tetora-kun, you got so excited that you suddenly commenced the performance out of nowhere!

-You take action the moment you decide on something— and that’s both a good and bad thing, you know!
+You take action the moment you decide on something — and that’s both a good and bad thing, you know!

 Nonetheless, to avoid being thrown off the ride, we shall accompany you.
-After all, we are comrades here— and most of all, together we are Ryuseitai—!
+After all, we are comrades here — and most of all, together we are Ryuseitai—!

 …And so, Mayoi-dono.
 If you could please cease carrying me now…?
 {% endbubble %}